MicrosoftDocs/azure-ai-docs/articles/machine-learning/concept-model-management-and-deployment.md

 - An **environment** that describes the pip and conda dependencies required by the models and entry script.
 - Any other assets, such as text and data, required by the model and entry script.

-You also provide the configuration of the target deployment platform, such as the virtual machine (VM) family type, available memory, and number of cores.
-When Azure Machine Learning creates the image, it also adds any components it needs, such as assets needed to run the web service.

 >[!IMPORTANT]
 >When you deploy an [MLflow model](concept-mlflow.md), you don't need to provide an entry script or an environment for the deployment.
 For more information on deploying MLflow models, see [Guidelines for deploying MLflow models](how-to-deploy-mlflow-models.md).

+You also provide the configuration of the target deployment platform, such as the virtual machine (VM) family type, available memory, and number of cores.
+When Azure Machine Learning creates the image, it also adds any components it needs, such as assets needed to run the web service.

-#### Batch scoring and endpoints
+#### Batch scoring with batch endpoints

 Batch scoring is supported through batch endpoints.
 For more information on batch scoring, see [Batch endpoints](concept-endpoints-batch.md).

 #### Real-time scoring with online endpoints

 You can use your models with [online endpoints](concept-endpoints-online.md) for real-time scoring.
-Compute targets for online endpoints can be local endpoints, managed online endpoints, or Azure Kubernetes Service (AKS) endpoints.
+Compute targets for online endpoints can be local development environments, managed online endpoints, or Azure Kubernetes Service (AKS).

 To deploy a model to an online endpoint, you need to provide the following information: